DestroCore/Among-Us-Shortcuts/README.md

 *Note:* If Flashlight Mode is on, Clicker Kill will restrict the flashlight to the bottom right of the screen, so the user will not be able to move the flashlight

 ## **Auto Public Private (Host)**
+**NOTE**: Not sure if this glitch works anymore.
+If it doesn't, just use this as an auto-clicker or something.

 Utilising Among Us glitch for getting many people in lobby - by spamming the public / private button, it pushes your lobby to the top of the lobby list, making more people join
 This works by moving your mouse to the Private / Public button's location and clicking every 1ms.
 This can also be used as an auto clicker, but it will only move to that specific location.